jadecobra/python_tdd_exercises/source/sleep duration.rst

        |        Maximum number of splits to do.
        |        -1 (the default value) means no limit.

-  we will give this method a try since it splits up a word when given a delimeter
+  the ``split`` method looks like a good solution since it splits up a word when given a delimeter

 * remove the failing test and replace it with one for the ``split`` method

   .. code-block:: python